Andrés Iniesta: 2001–2008

 Iniesta burst on to the international scene in 2001, helping Spain win the UEFA European Under-16 Championship.
 After representing his country at the 2001 FIFA U-17 World Championship held in Trinidad and Tobago, he was in the squad that claimed the UEFA European Under-19 Championship the following year.
 From then, he became a regular choice for youth coach Juan Santisteban.
 In 2003, he was part of the side that reached the FIFA World Youth Championship final in the United Arab Emirates, and was named in the FIFA all-star team.
 During his spell with the Spain U21 side, Iniesta was named captain on several occasions.

 Iniesta was called up to represent the senior Spain squad at the 2006 FIFA World Cup on 15 May 2006, much to the surprise of many.
-He won his first cap for La Furia Roja when he was brought on at half-time in a friendly against Russia on 27 May.
-His first goal followed in a friendly against England on 7 February 2007.
+He debuted at half-time in a friendly match against Russia on 27 May.
+His first goal followed in another friendly match against England on 7 February 2007.
 His long-range effort, hitting the underside of the crossbar on the way in, gave Spain the lead on 63 minutes.
 Iniesta played a pivotal part in Spain's qualification for UEFA Euro 2008 by scoring goals against Sweden and by assisting the strikers.